Skip to content

 • Who will be coming to my home?

-Our veterinarian, Dr. Carolyn Naun, does all home visits, whether for euthanasia or for consultations.
-You can learn more about her here.
+One of our two veterinarians will be able to assist you at the appointment.
+Dr. Carolyn Naun does all types of home visits, whether for euthanasia or for consultations.
+Dr. Amanda Greenstein also does home visits, except for initial palliative consultations.
+You can learn more about them here.

 If you chose cremation and extra help is needed bringing your pet to the doctor’s car, an assistant can also attend by prior arrangement.